MicrosoftDocs/win32/desktop-src/printdocs/pagesourcecolorprofileembedded.md

 ---
-description: This topic is not current.
+description: Learn about the PageSourceColorProfileEmbedded parameter.
+This topic isn't current.
 For the most current information, see the Print Schema Specification. ms.assetid: 38411802-2b2e-441c-b3a6-334d87b11b5d
 title: PageSourceColorProfileEmbedded
 ms.topic: article